Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/search-cloud-based-mailboxes-for-on-premises-users.md

  **¿Pueden las herramientas de eDiscovery buscar datos de chat antiguos de Teams para usuarios locales antes de que esta característica se habilitara de forma predeterminada para todas las organizaciones?**

-Microsoft comenzó a almacenar los datos de chat de Teams de los usuarios locales el 31 de enero de 2018.
-Por lo tanto, si la identidad de un usuario local de Teams se ha sincronizado entre su Active Directory local y Azure Active Directory en Microsoft 365 desde esta fecha, sus datos de chat de Teams se almacenarán en la nube y se podrán buscar con herramientas de eDiscovery.
+Microsoft started storing the Teams chat data for on-premises users on January 31, 2018.
+So, if the identity of an on-premises Teams user has been synched between you on-premises Active Directory and Azure Active Directory in Microsoft 365 since this date, then their Teams chat data is stored in the cloud and is searchable using eDiscovery tools.

  **¿Los usuarios locales necesitan una licencia para almacenar sus datos de chat de Teams en la nube?**

-Sí.
-Para que un usuario local pueda almacenar sus datos de chat de Teams en un almacenamiento basado en la nube, se debe asignar al usuario una licencia de Microsoft Teams y una licencia de un plan de Exchange Online en Office 365 (o Microsoft 365).
+Yes.
+To store Teams chat data for an on-premises user in a cloud-based storage, the user must be assigned a Microsoft Teams license and an Exchange Online Plan license in Office 365 (or Microsoft 365).

 **¿Dónde se ubica el almacenamiento en la nube de usuarios locales?**